 The primary consequence of the hemisection is an initial paralysis of the hindlimb on the side of the lesion during the first two to three postoperative days.
 Locomotor performance of the more affected hindlimb improves rapidly in the rat after hemisection over the first few weeks after injury.
 Small deficits in the opposite hindlimb are commonly observed initially after the hemisection that can reflect compensation for the more affected limb, or deficits resulting from a lack of postural stability, weight support, and consistent stepping.
 A large and persisting deficit in the opposite hindlimb would indicate a bilateral lesion extending into the opposing hemicord.

-A sample scoring sheet for the performance of the rat shown in the associated video to this protocol, tested one week after a left side hemisection, is provided in Table 1.
+A sample locomotor performance scoring rubric is provided in Table 1.

 [Place Table 1 here]